 Staff reported patients did not always receive optimal nutrition and hydration levels due to a lack of staffing.
-At the time of inspection there was a national shortage of health care assistants and registered nurses and the trust was struggling to fill the vacant health care positions despite running numerous employment campaigns.
+At the time of inspection, there was a national shortage of health care assistants and registered nurses and the trust was struggling to fill the vacant health care positions despite running numerous employment campaigns.
 The trust had created a role for ward host and hostesses on the wards to ensure patients were offered tea, coffee, water and other beverages at regular intervals.
 The wards which had these staff reported a positive impact on patient care.
-Ward host / hostesses also helped patients with ordering food and some could assist with helping patients eat their food dependant on their training.
-Ward host and hostesses were more established at The Royal Bournemouth Hospital and were in the process of being rolled out to Poole Hospital.
-If patients do not receive adequate amount of food and drink, this could be detrimental to their recovery and could lead to additional health issues.
+Ward host / hostesses also helped patient with ordering food and some could also assist with helping patients eat their food dependant on their training.
+If patients do not receive adequate amount of food and drink this could be detrimental to their recovery and could lead to additional health issues.

-We reviewed fluid and nutrition charts on the ward and found there were instances where some had not been fully completed.
+We reviewed fluid and nutrition charts on the ward and found there were four instances where some had not been completed fully.

-Specialist support from staff such as dietitians and speech and language therapists, was available for patients who needed it.
+Specialist support from staff such as dietitians and speech and language therapists was available for patients who needed it.